HopeZobinou/web-scrapping/hw2/hw2_report.md

 # Q1: Collect URIs from Tweets
 Extract 1000 unique links from tweets in Twitter.

+Main steps:

+Create a special Twitter account
+Write a Python program that collects English-language tweets that contain links.
+See Collecting Tweets.
+Write a Python program that extracts the links shared in tweets.
+See Extracting Links from Tweets.
+Resolve all URIs to their final target URI (i.e., the one that responds with a 200).
+See Resolve URIs to Final Target URI.
+Save only unique final URIs (no repeats).
+See Save Only Unique URIs. if after this step, you don't have 1000 unique URIs, go back and gather more until you are able to get at least 1000 unique URIs
+Save this collection of 1000 unique links in a file and upload it to your repo in GitHub -- we'll use it again in HW3

 ## Answer

 The example figure below shows the 1000 unique Twitter links.